charlesm93/charlesm93.github.io/_pages/bio.md

 I have not been improvising on a regular basis lately, but I attend the occasional jam.

 Other than that, I sometimes draw cartoons and I'm always down for a pick-up soccer game.
-I've started doing ballroom dancing with some wonderful people at Columbia.
+I do ballroom dancing with some wonderful people at Columbia University and in New York.